Superannuation

 At the time it was 3% of workers’ earnings, which grew to 9% by 2002.
 After years of further campaigning by unions, the SG contribution grew again between 2013 and 2025 to 12%.

-While the tireless efforts of union members over the decades have led to Australia’s super system being one of the best in the world, there is still work to do.
+The tireless efforts of union members over many decades have led to Australia’s super system being one of the best in the world!

-Four recent wins that make super even better
+Four recent union wins that make super even better

 Pay day super

-For most workers, this will mean receiving super either weekly, fortnightly or monthly (it must reach your super account within 7 business days of your pay day).
+For most workers, this will mean receiving super either weekly, fortnightly or monthly; whatever your regular pay cycle is (it must reach your super account within 7 business days of your pay day).

-This is a huge win for workers that will make it much easier to detect unpaid super – plus, it means a bigger balance is compounding; boosting your long-term retirement savings!
+This change is a huge win for workers that makes it much easier to detect unpaid super – plus, it means a bigger balance is compounding; boosting your long-term retirement savings!

 Super on Paid Parental Leave

-As of 1 July 2025, the Federal Government pays 12% superannuation on Commonwealth Paid Parental Leave (PPL) payments.
+As of July 2025, the Federal Government pays 12% super on Commonwealth Paid Parental Leave payments.

-Unions have long campaigned for this reform to address the significant gender gap in super savings (one of the main drivers of this inequity is time taken out of the workforce to care for children, which disproportionately impacts women).
+Unions long campaigned for this crucial reform, as part of addressing the significant gender gap in super savings (time taken out of the workforce on parental leave disproportionately impacts women).

-Currently, the law does not require employers to make super contributions on PPL or during a period of unpaid leave.
-However, enterprise agreements, workplace policies or employment contracts may provide this entitlement.
+Currently, the law does not require employers to make super contributions on PPL or during unpaid leave, but agreements, policies or contracts may provide this entitlement.

 The right to super

-Workers have a stronger enforceable right to super, and stronger grounds to stand up to super-theft, since the National Employment Standards (NES) includes the right to superannuation contributions (as of January 2024).
+As of January 2024, workers have a stronger enforceable right to super, and stronger grounds to stand up to super-theft, now that the NES includes the right to super contributions.

-The entitlement to super in the NES aligns with, and refers to, the legislation won by union members over 30 years ago, and means that most workers covered by the NES can take court action to recover unpaid or underpaid super.
+The entitlement to super aligns with, and refers to, the legislation won by union members over 30 years ago, and means that most workers covered by the NES can take court action to recover unpaid or underpaid super.

 Super boost for low-paid workers

-• the LISTO eligibility annual income cut-off threshold will increase to $45,000 (aligning with the second-lowest tax bracket), and
+- the eligibility annual income cut-off threshold will increase to $45,000 (aligning with the second-lowest tax bracket), and

-• the maximum LISTO payment will increase to $810
+- the maximum payment will increase to $810

-By lifting the LISTO, low-paid workers will now retire with thousands of dollars more in super and will no longer pay more tax on their super than they do on their wages.
+By lifting the LISTO, low-paid workers will no longer pay more tax on their super than they do on their wages – and retire with more.

-The LISTO reforms, alongside other new laws to rein in excessive tax concessions for those with the highest super balances, restores fairness to a system that should exist to deliver retirement security for all Australians.
+The LISTO reforms (along with other laws to rein in excessive tax concessions for those with the highest super balances) restore fairness to a system that exists to deliver retirement security for all Australians.

 Are you already a union member?